How to say “End up” in Italian

 loro finiscono | loro hanno finito |

-The verb finire can be used on its own with a direct object or with different prepositions, namely di, per, con, and a.
+In some expressions, the verb finire can be used with different prepositions, like di, per, con, and a.
+The expression finire per is an example of that.

-Depending on the preposition that follows finire, the meaning of the verb can change.
+What I find interesting is that, depending on the preposition that follows, the meaning of the verb changes.

 Finalmente abbiamo finito di lavorare.